robert-westenberger/knowledgebase/web-development/interviewing/front-end/html.md

 ### Prioritizing visible content
 AKA above the fold rendering.
 Includes only the minimum CSS/content/scripts necessary for the amount of page that would be rendered in the users browser first to display as quickly as possible.

+# Why would you use a `srcset` attriute in an image tag?
+Explain the process the browser uses when evaluating the content of this attribute
+This allows you to serve different images for different screen resolutions.